RosesOfDeath/RosesOfDeath/README.md

 >>
 >> ###### when I am cuddling with y when I suddenly stand up or changing my face in pony town to annoyed when you're with someone I don't know,,that mean I had feeling uncomf either don't like that person.
 >
 > #### when I move away when I saw you w/ someone. well at this point I had thought y had someone with so I will move away..
+>
+> ### DON'T EVER TRIED TO MAKE ME GET ALONG WITH SOMEONE I EXTREMELY HATE, THIS WILL CAUSED UNFRIENDED EITHER IGNORE.